gonellat/DemoCypressFramework/README.md

 # DemoCypressFramework

-This is a personal Cypress-based test automation framework designed as a go-to project for learning, prototyping, and adapting into real-world applications.
+This is the local personal Cypress-based test automation framework designed as a go-to project for learning, prototyping, and adapting into real-world applications.
 It follows modern testing practices and includes modular, reusable structures.

 ## 🚀 Getting Started